Wilfred/wilfred.github.com/_posts/2015-08-29-an-optimising-bf-compiler.markdown

 is treated as unbounded, whereas this loop cannot access cells which haven't previously been modified.

+Speculative execution is not currently smart enough to partly execute a loop.
+This means BF programs with a big outer loop don't yet benefit from this optimisation, because we eventually hit a `,` or reach the step limit before the loop terminates.

-Finally, bfc does not provide profile guided optimisation nor adaptive optimisation (in the style of HotSpot or pypy).
-Its output also assumes a 32-bit word size.
+Finally, bfc does not provide profile guided optimisation nor adaptive optimisation (in the style of HotSpot or pypy). bfc also assumes a 32-bit word size.

 ## Closing Thoughts